-That now my work is more perfunctory than it is passionate in Christ and who he is.
+That now, my work that I do is more perfunctory than it is passionate about Christ and who he is.

-And that's a word that is used in other places.
-That means to forgive.
-It means to release to let it go.
-I've let go of the love that I had at first.
+You've abandoned- that's a word that means "to forgive, to release, or to let go."
+You've let go of the love that you had at first.

 You've abandoned it.

-You see where the eyes of the church are looking.
-Just in the first few verses, did you see it?
+You see where the eyes of the church are looking?

-They're looking at the culture, at the consequences of their belief, and they're looking at the people who would come in and threaten the church body, but they're not looking at themselves.
+They're looking at the culture, at the consequences of their belief, and at the people who would come in and threatened the church body, but they're not looking at themselves.

 Now, let me tell you why I love Jesus.

-Because Jesus doesn't just end the letter right here.
-Aren't you glad?
-Aren't you glad that Jesus doesn't go, alright John, next one.
-We've given the critique.
+Because Jesus doesn't just end the letter right here, aren't you glad that Jesus doesn't go, "All right, John next one.
+We've given the critique."?

-But Jesus always, every confrontation with Jesus, is also an invitation.
-And what Jesus is about to do is take somebody, take a church, that is struggling with right devotion.
-Right love of Jesus as being the central marrow of their body, the central marrow of their belief system, and he's about to counsel you into wholeness of heart again.
+Every confrontation with Jesus is also an invitation, and what Jesus is about to do is take somebody, take a church, that is struggling with right devotion, right love of Jesus as being the central marrow of their body, the central marrow of their belief system, and he's about to counsel them into wholeness of heart again.

-And Jesus says, "this is how you do it."
+This is how you do it.
 Look at verse 5.
-You've got three "R's" real simple.
+You got three r's.
 What's the first one?

-Memory, it's such a powerful motivating factor in the scriptures.
-Memory, typically throughout the entire Bible, has to do with ordering your life on the truth that you have back here.
+Memory is such a powerful motivating factor in the scriptures.
+Throughout the entire Bible, memory typically has to do with ordering your life around the truth that you had at the beginning.

+Remember what Paul says in 1 Corinthians 11, he said that Jesus, on the night He was betrayed, took bread and broke it.
+After giving thanks, he gave it out, and he said, take my body broken for you.
+Do this in what?
+Remembrance.
 Remember something.
 What does that tell you about your spiritual life?
-What's the number one temptation that this church has?
-If the counsel that Jesus has just given is to remember, what's the number one temptation this church has?
+What's the number one temptation that this church has if the council that Jesus has just given is to remember?
+The number one temptation this church has is to forget.

-It's, "you have forgotten something central about what it means to be a church.
-You've forgotten something central about what it means to be a Christian.
+You've forgotten something central about what it means to be a church.
+You've forgotten something foundational about what it means to be a Christian.
 You've forgotten something essential.
 You abandoned the love you had it first.